pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 You will get the most out of this course if you actively participate and exchange with both your peers and me as the lecturer.

-We use [GitHub discussions](https://github.com/pkeilbach/htwg-practical-nlp/discussions) to discuss all things related to the course content.
+We use [GitHub discussions](https://github.com/pkeilbach/htwg-practical-nlp/discussions) as a tool to discuss all things related to the course content.
 Both your peers and me can comment on your topic and hopefully resolve your issue.

+Here is how it works:

 - Stuck with an assignment?
 Post your question to the [Q&A board 🙏](https://github.com/pkeilbach/htwg-practical-nlp/discussions/categories/q-a), maybe your peers have the same issue
 - Anything that was covered in the lecture was confusing?
 Post it to the [Q&A board 🙏](https://github.com/pkeilbach/htwg-practical-nlp/discussions/categories/q-a) and I will get back to it